rancher/backup-restore-operator/README.md

 *  the tag `v5.x.x` is cut from the `release/v5.0` branch for Rancher v2.9.x line
 *  the tag `v4.x.x` is cut from the `release/v4.0` branch for Rancher v2.8.x line
 *  the tag `v3.x.x` is cut from the `release/v3.0` branch for Rancher v2.7.x line

+Note that this repo doesn't use the `master` branch.
+The branch matching `release/v<MAX>.0/` is the effective master branch.
 ----

 ### Quickstart